 The only one from the list above that I wanted to comment on is the Rent-a- Captive.
 These are designed for smaller companies that could not afford a captive on their own.
 This makes the captive market appealing to almost any company that is searching for an alternative to their regular insurance policies.

 There are quite a few reasons that captives will become more appealing for Workers Compensation coverage.
-They are: